szabgab/slides/docker/python.md

 $ docker run --rm -v $(pwd):/opt/ mydocker python /opt/curl.py  https://httpbin.org/get
 ```

+* `--rm` to remove the container when we stopped it.
+* `-v $(pwd):/opt/` to map the current directory on the host system to the /opt directory inside the container
+* `mydocker` is the name of the image
+* After that we can any python program.

 * You can edit the file on your host system (with your IDE) and run it on the command line of the Docker container.

-* A better way to mount the current working directory, at least on Linux and OSX
+* This works on Linux and Mac OSX.
+On Windows you might need to spell out the current working directory yourself.

 ## Flask application
 {id: flask-application}

+{aside}
+In this simple Flask web application we have 3 files. app.py, a template, and the requirements.txt
+{/aside}

 ![](examples/flask-development/app.py)